Deltares-research/HydroFlows/docs/user_guide/method_library/intro.rst

 An overview of the available methods in HydroFlows is provided in this section.
-For more details regarding specifc inputs, outputs, and parameters per ``Method``, please refer to the method documentation in the :ref:`api_reference` section.
+For more details regarding specific inputs, outputs, and parameters per ``Method``, please refer to the method documentation in the :ref:`api_reference` section.

 For guidance on combining these methods for flood risk analysis with HydroFlows, see the :ref:`examples` section for typical workflows.